 Ensure that each position has a clear job description which identifies the main duties, responsibilities and performance expectations of the position.

 Discuss with employees what your expectations are of them, the goals for their position and how these goals tie to overall company goals and objectives, and the standards to which you expect them to perform.

 When employees do a good job, let them know and provide specifics of what they did well.
 When they do a not-so-good job, provide them with constructive feedback.
 Identify areas for improvement and how they could do their job better.
 Be kind and respectful.

 When employees know what is expected of them, they are more motivated to perform well.
 With clearly defined roles, employees can only help your business succeed!

-Have a question for Cissy?
-Ask or leave a comment below!
+Have a question for Cissy or want to leave a comment?
+Click here.